sherpal/LaminarSAPUI5Bindings/README.md

 This will be rendered as an input as documented [here](https://sap.github.io/ui5-webcomponents/playground/components/Input/).

+### Running the Demo

+The project contains a demo file for each component.
+These examples are located in the `demo` sub-project.

+In order to run those, you need to have

+- npm with a recent enough version (>= 14 should do) (if you have nvm installed, you can do, e.g., `nvm use 17`)
+- sbt

+Perform the following steps:

+1. in one terminal, run `sbt ~demo/fastLinkJS`
+2. in another terminal, go to `demo` and run `npm install` then `npm run dev`
+3. when both steps are ready, go to `http://localhost:3000` and the demo should be there, waiting for you.

 ### How to use slots?

 In web-components, certain components can have special dom children called "slots".
 In the dom, these "special" children are only singular in the fact that they have a property `slot` specifying which slot they fill in.